deodandem/1134/content/docs/Schedule/_index.md

 {{< details "Discussion Board" close >}}
 <p class="descript">
 What do you plan on writing about for your final essay, and how do you plan on going about it?
-Provide a quote or two from the poem you want to write about, or propose some kind of experiment, methodology, or term that you'd like to use.
+Make a list of sources you want to use and how you plan on using them.
 </p>
 {{< /details >}}